-If you are a full-time student and are with Speakeasy for more than 3 months, you will be entitled to an NUS student discount card (cost £12) which allows you discounted fees and fares (museums, cinemas, coach tickets etc.) around the UK.
+If you are a full-time student and are with Speakeasy for more than 3 months, you will be entitled to a TOTEM student discount card (cost £14.99) which gives you access to exclusive student deals on food, fashion, tech, travel etc.

-In order to get an NUS student card you need to apply for your card online at www.cards.nusextra.co.uk and pay £12.
-It will take 7 working days to arrive and NUS will send it to you in the post.
+In order to get an TOTUM card you need to apply online at www.totum.com and pay £14.99.
+It will take 7 working days to arrive and you will receive it in the post.
 If you have any questions, please feel free to ask any of our reception staff for help.